Anthem: Corporate anthem

 No matter what the future brings, we all will persevere.In 1971, Japanese jazz singer Martha Miyake the Polydor Orchestra performed the "Song of Fujitsu".
 The song, intended as a karaoke sing-along, failed to entice employees because not many of them could read sheet music.

 During a conference in January 1984, Apple screened "We Are Apple (Leading the Way)" to celebrate the rollout of Macintosh 128K.
 It was screened during a corporate presentation, intended to be viewed only by authorized Apple dealers and retailers.

 In 2003, the University of Warwick reported the lack of efficacy and potential for ridicule:While sing-along marching songs, as used by Wal Mart, [sic] induce positive feeling and happiness, so help control employee behaviour, songs are also used subversively to provide resistance to work.
-In fact, many ‘official’ songs are received with cynicism by employees, or even result in embarrassment.
+In fact, many 'official' songs are received with cynicism by employees, or even result in embarrassment.

-Although songs or music can help branding and team building, a number of company songs, especially those in the style of Gospel anthems, such as ‘Ahh Fujitsu’, inspire dysfunction amongst employees...
+Although songs or music can help branding and team building, a number of company songs, especially those in the style of Gospel anthems, such as 'Ahh Fujitsu', inspire dysfunction amongst employees...

 Without control over the placement and timing of anthems, company music runs the risk of ridicule.
-For example, KPMG’s anthemic, but now cringe worthy, [sic] ‘Vision of Global strategy’ was copied in mp3 format by employees, remixed, and distributed on the net.On February 24, 2005, at Seattle Convention Center's Starbucks Licensed Stores Awards, Starbucks senior management surprised the audience by coming out in "rock 'n' roll costumes" with inflatable insturments to perform a parody of Jefferson Starship’s 1985 "We Built This City", as "We Built This Starbucks".
+For example, KPMG's anthemic, but now cringe worthy, [sic] 'Vision of Global strategy' was copied in mp3 format by employees, remixed, and distributed on the net.On February 24, 2005, at Seattle Convention Center's Starbucks Licensed Stores Awards, Starbucks senior management surprised the audience by coming out in "rock 'n' roll costumes" with inflatable instruments to perform a parody of Jefferson Starship's 1985 "We Built This City", as "We Built This Starbucks".
 When the audience failed to dance, the emcee "berated them", and the employees "half-heartedly got up and just stood there".
-Although footage iof the event s presumed to be lost, a recording was uploaded to YouTube in 2018, which alleged that a souvenir CD with the MP3 was gifted to attendees.
+Although footage of the event is presumed to be lost, a recording was uploaded to YouTube in 2018, which alleged that a souvenir CD with the MP3 was gifted to attendees.